 - lodging at the scenic Afia Beach Hotel in the capital city of Accra

-- shopping at the National Arts Centre, one of the largest outdoor crafts markets in West Africa
+- shopping at the Centre for National Culture, the largest outdoor crafts market in West Africa

 - sampling of local Ghanaian cuisine